-Authorities say Wilson promised to buy and sell silver for hundreds of customers through his business, Atlantic Bullion & Coin, but invested little of the $90 million taken in, either losing the money or keeping it for himself.
+Ronnie Wilson is serving 19 years in prison for mail fraud.
+Prosecutors say he and another man promised to buy and sell silver for hundreds of customers through his business, Atlantic Bullion & Coin, but invested little of the $90 million they took in.

 Authorities have also said Wilson told investigators he bought silver and shipped it to customers but ultimately changed receipts to keep the scheme going, losing nearly $60 million.

 Wilson was arrested in April 2012.
 Starting the same month, federal prosecutors say he gave his wife and brother ammunition canisters full of money.
 Cassandra Wilson ultimately lied about the money during a deposition, prosecutors said, and Ronnie Wilson falsely told investigators he hadn't hidden any assets.